 Bring to a boil, then transfer to your pressure cooker pot.

-Cover and cook, using the Beef/Mutton setting, 1 hour (59 minutes).
+Cover and cook, using the Beef/Mutton setting, 40 minutes.
+If using lamb shoulder chunks, cook for 1 hour (59 minutes).
 The meat should be fork tender when done.
-Serve with rice.
+Garnish with the chopped cilantro, and serve with rice.